 Admission to the DPT program at TSU is a competitive process with admission to the program occurring once annually.
 A maximum of 36 students are enrolled in each class.
 A Bachelor’s degree is required by the end of the spring semester in the year you expect to start the PT program.

 The Department of Physical Therapy participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants applying to the entry-level professional physical therapist program will apply online using the PTCAS application.
 The DPT program is participating in the "early decision" option under PTCAS.
-To learn more about the PTCAS application process including information about the "early decision" option, please visit the PTCAS web site at www.ptcas.org.
+To learn more about the PTCAS application process including information about the "early decision" option, please visit our homepage in the PTCAS web site at www.ptcas.org.
 Completed applications will be reviewed and early interviews and admissions will be granted to qualifying applicants.

 To be considered for admission to the program, applicants must have: